MaybelOMW/VBScriptPDFCreatorStudies/README.md

 # VBScriptPDFCreatorStudies

 The VB Scripts in this repository are implementing the sample code provided by PFDCreator.
-1. Convert TXT file to PDF (requires test1.txt)
+1. Convert TXT file to PDF
-2. Save the Printer Tester Details into PDF (requires test1.txt)
+2. Save the Printer Tester Details into PDF

 ## Installation